-As a Minneapolis wedding photographer, I often get asked what camera gear I use when meeting new clients.
+As a portrait and wedding photographer, I often get asked what camera gear I use when meeting new clients.
 While I often say “Canon professional gear and backups”, I thought it would be helpful if I took some time to review the items I use and explain how I use them.
 I’ve got A LOT of gear, so this will be quite a post!

 First of all, yes, I am a Canon user.
 When people ask about using Canon vs Nikon, it’s a bit like asking “Coke vs Pepsi?”
 They are both equally great at what they do, and in the end, it’s all about how comfortable each person is with their gear.
 I happen to fall in the Canon camp.

 My primary cameras are the Canon EOS 5D Mark III.
 They are amazing workhorse cameras.
 They have fast and accurate focusing, quiet operation, and excellent low-light capabilities, among many other things.
 The fact that they also have two card slots, for making two copies of each image, makes it a natural choice for wedding photographers.

 I also use a Canon EOS 5D Mark II which has been converted to an infrared camera.
 Infrared is a certain wavelength of light that is not visible to our eyes.
 While the images I create are in black-and-white, the biggest difference is that all greenery looks white in an infrared photo, giving the images a dreamy, “otherworldly” feel to them.
 I have a lot of fun with this camera!

 Take a look at some of the infrared images the 5D Mark II creates here!

 I use a Canon A1 film camera when I want to use film.
 One of Canon’s best – and the last – film camera they ever produced.